tsedio/tsed/docs/contributing.md

 ### Gflow (optional)

-[Gflow](https://www.npmjs.com/package/gflow) is a command line tool to help developer with the Git process used in Ts.ED.
+[Gflow](https://www.npmjs.com/package/gflow) is a command line tool to help developers with the Git process used in Ts.ED.

 Gflow helps you create a branch from production, rebase and run the tests before pushing your branch on your remote repository.